knitli/knitli-site/cmg034w8p000202lb0ttqavpv.md

 ## Tokens Aren’t Expensive.
 Processing them is.

 When you send your tokens to get processed, *each one* must be run through **billions of math operations on very expensive GPUs** every single time.
-That’s where the cost comes from:
+That’s where the cost comes from — **the hardware needs**:

-* Power-hungry hardware
+* *A lot* of power to run

-* Data center space
+* Datacenter space to store and run them, and datacenters are expensive

-* Cooling
+* Constant, special cooling, because it generates huge amounts of heat

-* Staff to maintain and secure it
+* Staff to maintain it and keep it secure and to keep it running optimally

 More tokens → more GPU time → higher costs.